Earthborne-Rangers-Community-Mods/ebr-mod-scaffold/.github/CONTRIBUTING.md

 This repository holds reusable scaffolding templates for Earthborne Rangers mod creators.
 Each template lives as a branch (e.g., `map/lure-of-the-valley`, `set/the-valley`).
-Contributions of new templates are welcome.
+Contributions of new custom templates are welcome.

 ## How Scaffolds Work